 Checklist for Submissions

-- Please label script attachment as follows: PlayTitle_Author’s Last Name, First Initial (Example: MyNewPlay_Doe, J.doc)
+- Please label script file as follows: PlayTitle_Author’s Last Name, First Initial (Example: MyNewPlay_Doe, J.doc).

 - Use a standard play-script format (one-inch margins, #12 Times or Courier font, all pages numbered).